w3f/polkadot-wiki/docs/learn/how-to/unstake-tokens.md

     Polkadot Developer Interface (Polkadot-JS UI) is a web wallet meant for power users and developers.
 For everyday use, there are several user-friendly wallets funded by the Polkadot Treasury that support a plethora of features and platforms.
 Discover them in [this article](where-to-store-dot.md).

 You can decide to unbond (unstake) and stop being a nominator at any time.
-However, please note that there is an **unbonding period** , which serves as a cooldown, during which you will not receive rewards.
-You will be able to make your tokens transferable after this time has passed.
+However, please note that there is an **unbonding period** , which serves as a cooldown, during which you won't receive rewards.
+You'll be able to make your tokens transferable after this time has passed.
 Currently, the unbonding period lasts 28 days on Polkadot and 7 days on Kusama.

 !!! info